spinspire/training-content/src/course/js-apps/ajax/cors.md

   - HEAD
   - POST

-2. If the header is not set automatically by the user-agent connection then it neefs to specified.
+2. If the header is not set automatically by the user-agent connection then it needs to specified.
 Here are the potential headers that may need to be set:
    - Accept
    - Accept-Language
    - Content-Language